tytydraco/yessleep/out/This_technology_shouldnt_exist.md

 Eventually, someone I’d never seen before came and unstrapped me, then quickly rushed me out through a back door to my car.

-I drove back to my apartment in silence—I got home three days ago, and haven’t slept since.
+I drove back to my apartment in silence.
+Since I got home three days ago, I haven’t slept.

 The money was deposited in my account, just as they said it would be, but I can’t enjoy any of it.
 I can’t stop thinking about what it’s payment for.

 This technology shouldn’t exist—I don’t know what their plans are for it, but I know it’s not the bullshit Dr. Webster fed me to get me to agree to the study.

-And, I realized that I can’t keep it a secret, even though I know what posting this means for me.
+And, I’ve realized that I can’t keep it a secret, even though I know what posting this means for me.

 Even though, I just heard the voice again.